ldsouza/ldsouza.github.io/_posts/2017-01-17-connecting-azure.md

 title: Connecting to Azure using a Non-Interactive Login
 tags: 'Azure,Automation'
 category: Azure
+categories:
+  - personal
 ---
-In this post, I will show you how to login to Azure non-interactively using an Azure Active Directory Application and an Azure Resource Manager Service Principal.
+In this post, I will login to Azure non-interactively using an Azure Active Directory Application and an Azure Resource Manager Service Principal.
 This is very useful when you want to automate your Azure scripts and run them on a schedule or without requiring an interactive login.

 ![Image]({{ site.url }}/images/blog/azure-login-non-interactive/0.JPG)